Mental Health Facilities Ironton, OH

 Our Lady Of Bellefonte Hospital - 2.1 miles from Ironton, OH

 Our Lady Of Bellefonte Hospital is a mental health facility in Ashland, KY, located at 1000 Saint Christopher Drive, in the 41101 zip code.
 Our Lady Of Bellefonte Hospital provides outpatient treatment and hospital inpatient treatment.
-Our Lady Of Bellefonte Hospital provides activity therapy, cognitive behavioral therapy and behavior modification to seniors 65 or older, adults and young adults.
-Our Lady Of Bellefonte Hospital also supports people requiring dual diagnosis treatment, people with PTSD and people with Alzheimer's or dementia.
-Some other services available at Our Lady Of Bellefonte Hospital include case management, chronic disease/illness management and suicide prevention services.
+Our Lady Of Bellefonte Hospital provides behavior modification, activity therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Our Lady Of Bellefonte Hospital also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services available at Our Lady Of Bellefonte Hospital include case management, suicide prevention services and chronic disease/illness management.

 Learn More